Visiting Italy: Safety and Travel Insurance Advice

 Italian Healthcare System and Types of Insurance

-Italy offers all its citizens and residents nationalized healthcare, called Servizio Sanitario Nazionale.
+Italy offers all its citizens, and residents nationalized healthcare, called Servizio Sanitario Nazionale.
 It is important to note that though the SSN is a nationalized system, it is overseen on the provincial level.
 As a result, the quality of healthcare is not consistent throughout Italy but will vary depending on where you are.
-If you are having persistent of more serious health problems which you would like to have treated in Italy then it is worth considering whether the region you are seeking treatment has the best facilities and specialists to treat what is ailing you.
+If you are having persistent, more serious health problems that you would like to have treated in Italy, then it is worth considering whether the region you are seeking treatment has the best facilities and specialists to treat what is ailing you.

-While the SSN is available to non-citizen permanent residents (automatically for EU citizens with the European Health Insurance Card and with registration for non-EU citizens), many Expats still choose to invest in private international health insurance and healthcare.
+While the SSN is available to non-citizen permanent residents (automatically for EU citizens with the European Health Insurance Card and with registration for non-EU citizens), many Expats still choose to invest in International Health Insurance and healthcare.
 Many of Italy’s most renowned medical practitioners are major proponents of the private healthcare system, and as a result, it is known for being world-class.
-For everyday medical needs, the private healthcare system provides an additional major advantage: avoidance of the long lines and wait times for appointments that plague the SSN.
+For everyday medical needs, the private healthcare system provides an additional major advantage: avoiding long lines and waiting times for appointments that plague the SSN.

-Tourists and visitors can access SSN and emergency services by paying out of pocket or subsidized by privately purchased travelers’ insurance.
+Tourists and visitors can access SSN and emergency services by paying out of pocket or subsidized by privately purchased Travel Insurance.

-Due to a measles outbreak, Italy has become extremely strict about requiring childhood vaccinations, due to a degree that has proven controversial.
-As always when traveling, it is important for all travelers to be up-to-date on all basic vaccinations like MMR and polio.
-Additionally, if you will be on an extended stay in Italy and plan to enroll children under the age of 16 in Italian schools, you should check to make sure that your children are up to date on all the newly required 12 vaccines.
+Due to a measles outbreak, Italy has become extremely strict about requiring childhood vaccinations, to a degree that has proven controversial.
+As always, when traveling, it is important for all travelers to be up-to-date on basic vaccinations like MMR and polio.
+Additionally, if you will be on an extended stay in Italy and plan to enroll children under 16 in Italian schools, you should check to ensure that your children are up to date on all the newly required 12 vaccines.

-Water is potable throughout Italy, both from a tap, as well as from designated fountains so long as there is no “Acqua non-potabile.”
+Water is potable throughout Italy, both from a tap as well as from designated fountains, so long as there is no “Acqua non-potable.”
 That being said, travelers often have more sensitive stomachs, plus there is the matter of taste.
-If you know that your stomach is more susceptible, or you don’t like the taste of tap water, bottled water is easily available at reasonable prices, and bottled water, both sparkling and still is generally the preferred choice in Italian homes.
+If you know that your stomach is more susceptible, or you don’t like the taste of tap water, bottled water is easily available at reasonable prices, and bottled water, both sparkling and still, is generally the preferred choice in Italian homes.
 However, precautions such as using bottled water for brushing teeth, boiling water prior to washing fruits and vegetables, or avoiding ice are all unnecessary.

 Italy holds a special place in the heart of any person who has ever tasted the cuisine on offer.
 Though the country is not large, relatively speaking, the cuisine is far from monolithic pizza, pasta and gelato, rather each region and even each town offers its own gastronomic delights.
-Part of visiting this country is making the most of it, however, while the Italian diet fits in with the Mediterranean healthy lifestyle, for visitors who are on an extended stay, it can be very easy to overindulge and gain weight.
+Part of visiting this country is making the most of it; however, while the Italian diet fits in with the Mediterranean healthy lifestyle, it can be very easy to overindulge and gain weight for visitors who are on an extended stay.
 Try and base your diet around the strictures of the Italians, and not like tourists, keep pasta portions small, and view them as only a part of a balanced meal that also includes lean proteins and fresh fruits and vegetables.

-Italy has the same visa requirements as all other EU countries and is a Schengen country.
-You can find more about Schengen visa insurance.
+Italy is a Schengen country with the same visa requirements as all other EU countries.
+You can find out more about Schengen visa insurance.

 Italy is a favorite for visitors and Expats alike.
 By making preparations to ensure your stay there is healthy and safe, you’ll guarantee that you’ll be having the time of your life for however long you’ll be blessed to live la bella vita.